 Refresh handlers will call the refreshCallback to request a new "refresh" after the given delay or as soon as it becomes visible again.
 If the refresh handler does not call the refreshCallback, the refresh loop will end.

-For example, this is the built-in @hide-if
+The following code, for instance, is the built-in @hide-if

 handler that is a refresh-based handler: